How long does it take to get a tooth pulled?

 Consequences.

 In these types of scenarios, the dentist may lose their patient’s ability or desire to cooperate.
-If so, the outcome of their procedure might be put in jeopardy, or else end in a result where postoperative complications more likely to occur.
+If so, the outcome of their procedure might be put in jeopardy, or else end in a result where postoperative complications are more likely to occur.

 Solutions.